redhat-developer/kam/docs/journey/day1/README.md

 At this point, the apps in ArgoCD should be synced and healthy.
 You may need to manually ["sync apps"](https://github.com/argoproj/argo-cd/blob/master/docs/getting_started.md#7-sync-deploy-the-application) from the ArgoCD web UI if some of the apps are out-of-sync.
 Instructions on how to access the ArgoCD web UI is provided in the next section.

-A route is automatically created which will serve the default image, this is automatically created based on the name of your application source repository.
+A route is automatically created, which will serve the default image.
+This is automatically created based on the name of your application source repository.

 ## Visualize your applications via the ArgoCD UI